 I knew that my move to Virginia was also a step to be able to freely discern religious life.
 I had made a deal with God.
 My terms for moving were a solid, faithful parish and a spiritual director.
 The Lord heard and provided for me.
 I live across the street from St. John the Beloved, and through Fr.
 Beaudet met Fr.
 Scalia, my spiritual director.
 In six short months, through the graces poured forth through St. John’s parish and Fr.
 Scalia, I realized that I was in love with the Lord; no person nor anything other than He would fulfill me.
 He was not calling me to medicine, but to be His.
 Therefore, I did not apply to medical school again, and I left the public health program.
 My heart longed to be His, and so I began looking for the community to which He was calling me.
 I have spent the last year working, searching and praying.

 The Lord led me to the Sisters of Life.
 It was here that I realized that my seemingly crooked path was preparing me for religious life and a life spent upholding the dignity of every person.
 My relationship with my sister, my anthropological education, my desire to serve through medicine and public health, and even my desire to love and be loved in marriage had directed me to the Sisters of Life.
 The Sisters live a life of Love centered on the Eucharist.
 They are united with their Beloved so that they might bring about a cultural revolution, the culture of life.

-I dreamt of running a pro-life OB/Gyn clinic, but the Lord showed me that our world needs a deeper spiritual healing; that is the healing that I am longing to participate in and it is the healing the Sisters of Life embrace.
+I dreamt of running a pro-life OB/Gyn clinic, but the Lord showed me that our world needs a deeper spiritual healing; that is the healing in which I am longing to participate, and it is the healing the Sisters of Life embrace.